Kim Kardashian Helped Free These Incarcerated People In Her Fight For Prison Reform

 In a twist of fate that many people never expected from anyone in the Kardashian-Jenner family, Kim Kardashian West has been on the path to becoming a lawyer and prison reform advocate the last few years.
-On Sunday April 5, her new justice documentary titled Kim Kardashian West: The Justice Project comes out on the Oxygen network.
+On April 10, her new justice documentary titled Kim Kardashian West: The Justice Project comes out on the reality streaming service, Hayu.
+The documentary is all about how her involvement in and advocacy for prison reform.

+Oxygen network.
 The documentary is all about how her involvement in and advocacy for prison reform.

 As a public figure, she’s spent the last few years trying to bring national attention to cases that have been overlooked, and people who should be freed from their sentences.
 The new documentary details how Kardashian West first started her quest to become a lawyer, and who she’s helped in her effort to change the criminal justice system so far.